 We had been working at a strawberry field in Albany hating most of our time slaving in the hot weather, no available water on fields and backbreaking work… but this blog isn’t about them…It’s about Costa (the worse out of the two!).

 Completing our 88 days at the Albany strawberry farm and not having much money to our name we moved on right away!

-The 1st red flag should of been their interview method.
+The 1st red flag should have been their interview method.

-On arrival we headed to the Induction room, which was a 5 minutes drive from the nearest road.
-Just to find out this was not ready for interview so we were directed 5 minutes drive away (thinking luckily this was a one off… it wasn’t).
+On arrival, we headed to the Induction room, which was a 5 minutes drive from the nearest road.
+Just to find out this was not ready for the interview so we were directed 5 minutes drive away (thinking luckily this was a one-off… it wasn’t).

 During the interview

 The interview was a group interview.
 They explained how its piece rate with a minimum rate of $1 a punnet and they pay $23.62 on average (If you read my blog on what it is 88 farm work like, you might know where this is going), how buckets of fruit can’t touch the floor, piercings are not allowed as they may fall out in the fruit and they are not washed or checked with metal detectors, how the fruit rows have to be picked clean.
 This means picking off the bad fruit (which you don’t get paid for) and not missing good fruit.

 We got told there were lots of hours currently starting at 6:30 AM – 3 PM but later the hours would be 6:30 AM -5 PM.
 Lots of hours to come!
 (This was the 1st time we heard this automated sentence).